Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 “Obviously this is something you dream about as a kid.
 All these guys on the team have dreamt about this their entire lives, too,” Sirianni said.
 “Just to be able to do this together with a bunch of men that love each other, that are connected to each other, that will do anything for each other is pretty sweet.”

-Miles Sanders ran for two touchdowns and linebacker Haason Redick made the hit that forced 49ers rookie quarterback Brock Purdy out of the game with an elbow injury.
-Redick also recovered a fumble by Purdy’s replacement, Josh Johnson, who later suffered a concussion.
+Miles Sanders ran for two touchdowns and linebacker Haason Reddick made the hit that forced 49ers rookie quarterback Brock Purdy out of the game with an elbow injury.
+Reddick also recovered a fumble by Purdy’s replacement, Josh Johnson, who later suffered a concussion.

 That forced Purdy back into the game, but his injury was clearly a factor as the 49ers all but gave up on throwing the ball, even while trailing by multiple scores.